axieinfinity/ronin-documentation/docs/node-operators/testnet/bridge.md

 ---
-description: Set up a bridge operator node on testnet
+description: Set up a bridge operator node on testnet.
 ---

 # Run a bridge operator node